mesosphere/dcos-docs-site/pages/1.13/networking/DNS/mesos-dns/service-naming/index.md

 If a service launches multiple tasks with the same name, the DNS lookup will return multiple records, one per task.
 Mesos-DNS randomly shuffles the order of records to provide rudimentary load balancing between these tasks.

-**Caution:** It is possible to have a name collision if different services launch tasks that have the same hostname.
-If different services launch tasks with identical Mesos-DNS hostnames, or if Mesos-DNS truncates app IDs to create identical Mesos-DNS hostnames, applications will communicate with the wrong agent nodes and fail unpredictably.
+<p class="message--warning"><strong>WARNING: </strong> It is possible to have a name collision if different services launch tasks that have the same hostname.
+If different services launch tasks with identical Mesos-DNS hostnames, or if Mesos-DNS truncates app IDs to create identical Mesos-DNS hostnames, applications will communicate with the wrong agent nodes and fail unpredictably.</p>

 # <a name="dns-naming"></a>Discovering the DNS names for a service